jackmcc08/CV/README.md

 #### Makers Academy (February to May 2021)

 - 16-week intensive coding bootcamp.
 Course covered fundamentals of coding and key soft skills, including group projects and agile working.
 Delivered 4 group projects, 8 weekend challenges and 2 tech tests.
-- Key Skills Developed:
-  - Object Orientated Programming (OOP)
-  - Behaviour and Test Driven Development (BDD, TDD), including mocking classes.
-  - Good Debugging Process
-  - Agile Working Practices
-  - Pair Programming
-  - Remote Working
-- Key Technologies Used:
-  - Ruby: Ruby on Rails, Sinatra, RSPEC, Rubocop
-  - JavaScript: React.js, Node.js, Jasmine, Jest
-  - APIs including Twilio (mobile messaging), Emojify, Weather, Bespoke backend API for final project
-  - Databases: Postgresql
-  - Hosting: Heroku, Github Pages

 - Key Achievements and Challenges Overcome:
   - **Quick Study:** Learned new languages and technologies in short timeframes (e.g. Javascript, Ruby on Rails, React.js)
-  - **From Start to Finish:** Using a tech stack that I was unfamiliar with (React) going into the final project, I delivered a well rounded functioning front end application.
+  - **From Start to Finish:** Used a tech stack that I was unfamiliar with (React) going into the final project, I delivered a well rounded functioning front end application.
 I worked on all parts of the project from initial designs and domain modelling to putting the app into production, solving numerous bugs, learning a new technology and doing it all in two weeks.
-  - **Solving Bugs:** Debugged key production issues on final project - while putting our backend API into production, we had an issue where the auth tokens stopped working when we hosted the app on Heroku, eventually I solved this issue by identifying it as a change in the location of the secret key.
+  - **Debugging:** Debugged key production issues on final project - while putting our backend API into production, we had an issue where the auth tokens stopped working when we hosted the app on Heroku, eventually I solved this issue, through using the debugging loop, by identifying it as a change in the location of the secret key.
   - **Teamwork & Agile Working:** Part of a group project involving eight new programmers (including myself), we delivered a well rounded, fully tested, facebook clone in two weeks using agile working practices and a trello board to manage our work.
+  - **Object Orientated Programming (OOP) and SOLID Principles:** Over the 12 week course became familiar with OOP and SOLID.
+In my practice bank tech test I demonstrated application of this through splitting out the program into multiple classes and modules to ensure a single responsibility for each class.
+As well as applying encapsulation through limiting access to the inner workings through private variables and methods.
-  - **BDD and Asynchronous functions:** Developed a twitter clone frontend via BDD.
+  - **BDD and Asynchronous functions:** Developed a twitter clone frontend via BDD with detailed feature and unit tests.
 I used asynchronous functions for the first time, which was difficult to understand initially.
 After reading around the subject and trying a few test solutions, I successfully implemented and tested them with Jasmine (and Jest on a later project) and fully mocked them in the tests.
   - **Improved TDD cycle:** Improved my Red Green Refactor development cycle.
 In part through learning how to refactor earlier on in the development process, this arose out of facing complex refactoring requirements if I waited until too late in the development.
-  - **Outdated Technologies:** Solved issues with incompatible programs.
+  - **Solving issues with outdated Technologies:** Solved issues with incompatible programs.
 Initially on using the Shotgun gem was not working with the latest version of Ruby, eventually I figured out that it had not been updated and would only work with an older version of Ruby.
+  - **Remote Working:** Completed entire course and worked succesfully on multiple group projects while working remotely.

 ## Professional Experience